tejaskanade15/BobAutoOps---AI-Self-Healing-Infrastructure/README.md

 # BobAutoOps - AI-Powered Self-Healing Infrastructure

-**IBM Bob Hackathon 2026**
+**IBM Bob Hackathon 2026** | Built in 48 hours by Team BobAutoOps

-An intelligent infrastructure monitoring and self-healing system that automatically detects errors, analyzes root causes, generates fixes, and creates GitHub pull requests - all powered by AI.
+An intelligent infrastructure monitoring and self-healing system that automatically detects errors, analyzes root causes, generates fixes, and creates GitHub pull requests — all powered by AI.

+---

 ## 🎯 Project Overview